|That shirt, that hair, that light fixture, that wallpaper! That was me in the 1970’s.

 Since then, I have been fortunate enough to publish a variety books, ranging from movie adaptations to Hello Readers, nonfiction books about sports and animals, even a book for teachers.
 I have written under various pen names, including Mitzy Kafka, James Patrick, and Izzy Bonkers.
 I have even been a ghost writer for other people who were too busy to write their own books!

 I’m probably best known for writing the “Jigsaw Jones” mystery series.
-And if push came to shove, I’d say the sum of those books probably makes for my proudest writing achievement.
-I like those characters, their kindness and decency, with and charm.
+Or, at least, those are the books that brought me some recognition as an author.
+I love those characters, their kindness and decency, with and charm.
 Good tales, well told, I’d say.
 But I’ve also been busy with a number of other projects.
-Six Innings came out in March, 2008, and I’m proud of it.
-It’s published by Feiwel & Friends, in hardcover, and the whole process has been a great experience for me.
+Six Innings came out in 2008 and I’m proud of it.
+It’s published by Feiwel & Friends, in hardcover, and the whole process was a great experience for me.
 I was thrilled when it was named an ALA Notable Book; finally, after all these years, to see librarians and reviewers take notice of my work.
 I’ll never forget who my real readers are, but it’s always nice when an adult approved, too.